-- As of August 2020, six Ohio counties provide default schedules that allow the children equal, or nearly equal, time with each parent.
-This is twice the number of counties that did so in 2018. - Eleven Ohio counties provide multiple schedules for children of the same age groups with none identified as the default schedule.
-Six of these counties include as options one or more schedules that allow the children equal time with each parent.
+- Eighteen Ohio counties provide default schedules that allow the children 4-5 overnights with the non-residential parent in a two-week period, and substantially more time with the non-residential parent, between 25% and 30% of the ordinary parenting time.
+In 2020, only 14 counties provided such schedules. - As of June 2023, the number of Ohio counties that provide default schedules allowing the children equal, or nearly equal, time with each parent remains at seven, up one from 2020 as a result of recently enacted local rules by the Harrison County Court of Common Pleas. - Seventeen Ohio counties provide multiple schedules for children of the same age groups with none identified as the default schedule.
+Eleven of these counties include as options one or more schedules that allow the children equal time with each parent.